By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

-A settlement lien is a legal claim that gives a third party the right to receive payment from your personal injury settlement.
-These liens attach to your settlement proceeds—not to you personally—meaning the money is legally encumbered until the lien is satisfied.
+A settlement lien gives a third party the legal right to receive payment from your personal injury settlement.
+These liens attach to your settlement proceeds—not to you personally—which means the money is legally encumbered until the lien gets satisfied.

 Common Types of Settlement Liens

-Filing deadlines vary significantly by state.
-California requires hospital liens to be filed within 180 days of treatment, while Texas allows up to 5 years.
-Regardless of these deadlines, once a valid lien attaches to your settlement, you cannot legally spend those funds on other expenses.
+Filing deadlines vary wildly by state.
+California requires hospital liens to be filed within 180 days of treatment.
+Texas allows up to 5 years.
+Once a valid lien attaches to your settlement, you cannot legally spend those funds on other expenses—period.

 Personal Liability for Unpaid Liens

-When you spend settlement funds that legally belong to lienholders, you become personally responsible for those debts.
-Medical providers with properly filed liens can pursue collection actions including wage garnishment, bank account levies, and property liens.
-The amounts at stake are significant—typical medical provider lien amounts range from $5,000 to over $100,000 depending on injury severity and treatment duration.
+Spend settlement funds that legally belong to lienholders and you become personally responsible for those debts.
+Medical providers with properly filed liens can pursue wage garnishment, bank account levies, and property liens.
+We're talking real money here—typical medical provider lien amounts range from $5,000 to over $100,000 depending on injury severity and treatment duration.

 Federal Government Penalties

-Medicare and Medicaid liens carry especially serious consequences.
+Medicare and Medicaid liens hit different.
 Under 42 U.S.C. § 1395y(b)(3)(A), failure to satisfy Medicare liens can result in double damages plus interest.
 The federal government charges simple interest at Treasury-determined rates, historically ranging from 3-6% annually.
-Beyond financial penalties, failing to repay Medicare can result in exclusion from future federal healthcare benefits and potential federal prosecution.
+Beyond the financial hit, failing to repay Medicare can mean exclusion from future federal healthcare benefits and potential federal prosecution.

 Fraud and Theft Allegations

 Knowingly spending funds that belong to lienholders may constitute theft or fraud under state law.
 Prosecutors can pursue criminal charges if evidence shows you intentionally diverted encumbered funds for personal use.
-Even without criminal prosecution, civil fraud claims can result in judgments far exceeding the original lien amounts.
+Civil fraud claims can result in judgments far exceeding the original lien amounts—even without criminal prosecution.

-Some injury victims assume bankruptcy will discharge unpaid settlement liens.
+Thinking bankruptcy will wipe the slate clean?
+Think again.
 Under 11 U.S.C. § 523, many liens—especially government healthcare liens and secured creditor claims—survive bankruptcy and remain enforceable.
-Filing for bankruptcy after spending lienholder money typically makes your situation worse, not better.
+Filing after spending lienholder money typically makes things worse.

 Lienholder Type Priority Level Typical Amount Range Consequences of Non-Payment